James Storrie

-James Storrie (7 February 1885 — 23 July 1951) was a Scottish first-class cricketer.
+James Storrie (7 February 1885 – 23 July 1951) was a Scottish first-class cricketer.

+Early life and career

 Storrie was born at Hawick in February 1885.
 A club cricketer for Hawick and Wilton, he was appointed captain in 1915 and continued to captain the team into the late 1930s, at which point he was over-50 years of age.
 Storrie had represented Scotland in two first-class cricket matches in 1911, against Ireland at Glasgow and the touring Indians at Galashiels.
 He scored 53 runs in his two matches, with a highest score of 26, and took a single wicket.

+Death and personal life

-Considered one of the most outstanding personalities in the history of cricket in Hawick, Storrie passed away in his home town on 23 July 1951 following a long illness.
+Considered one of the most outstanding personalities in the history of cricket in Hawick, Storrie died in his home town on 23 July 1951 following a long illness.
 His brother, Walter, was also a first-class cricketer.